 Keep school fundraising safe and fun with these ideas

 School fundraising is something of an American pastime.
 However things have changed a bit since mom and dad were involved in school fundraisers of their own.
-When it comes to product and brochure fundraising, we realize that neighborhoods are networks, and our endorsed policy is to only approach family, friends and coworkers you enjoy a positive relationship with when it comes to soliciting school fundraising sales.
+When it comes to school fundraising, we realize that neighborhoods are networks, and our endorsed policy is to only approach family, friends and coworkers you enjoy a positive relationship with when soliciting sales.

 However, many schools and neighborhoods still participate in door-to-door sales, reaching new networks and engaging the community in supporting educational success.
 If door-to-door sales are in your plans for fundraising with your child this year, keep these safety tips in mind.

 As mentioned above, your best bet for excellent results and a positive fundraising experience is to reach out to those you know personally on behalf of or with your child.
 This can be face-to-face, or via some sort of written communication with instructions on how to learn about what you’re selling.
 This is a low-risk, high-reward situation, and they’re likely to want to help you reach your goals.